zhangshuyun/gitaly/doc/hooks.md

   script, which locates the `gitaly-hooks` executable using `GITALY_BIN_DIR`.
 - We inject `GITALY_HOOKS_PAYLOAD`, which contains JSON-formatted data.
 This payload encodes various information:
   - Which hooks have been requested.
 Gitaly uses this to only configure a subset of hooks even if the executed Git command would run additional hooks.
   - Information about the repository the hook is executed in.
   - Information about how to connect to Gitaly.
   - Information about the ongoing transaction, if any.
-    - Information about the user who triggered hook.
+  - Information about the user who triggered the hook.
 This is required for access checks.

 The `gitaly-hooks` executable is only a gateway to be able to use gRPC and execute the hook logic inside of the Gitaly server process.
 It uses the injected